 Chirag Karia QC has a broad commercial, shipping, insurance and international trade practice.
 He appears regularly in the Commercial Court, the Court of Appeal and international arbitrations.
-He is listed as a ‘Leading Silk’ for Shipping and Commodities disputes by both Chambers UK and The Legal 500.
+He is listed as a ‘Leading Silk’ for Shipping and Commodities disputes by Chambers UK, Chambers Global, The Legal 500 and Who’s Who Legal and for Commercial disputes by Legal 500 EMEA.
 Chambers UK notes that:

 “He is very user-friendly, a very good advocate and excellent at cross-examining.
 He is a pleasure to work with."
 "He has great insight into the international aspects of dispute resolution, and is known for the quality of his written work as much as his forceful advocacy".
 “He is very professional and practical.”
 “His diligent approach towards difficult and complex cases, combined with his detailed knowledge of the law, produces superb results".